Full MAPM Standard: 2019 Revision

 The positioning of the standard and level remains the same and becoming a Full member (MAPM) of APM continues to be an achievement for our members to take pride in.
 Applications made after the changeover will still be required to go through the same robust processes before being awarded MAPM.

-Over time it is expected that other qualifications similar to PMQ will also be accepted entitling people to successfully apply with three years’ experience providing they hold the agreed qualification.
+Over time it is expected that other qualifications similar to PMQ will also be accepted entitling people to successfully apply with three years’ experience providing they hold the accepted qualification.

 To summarise, here are the key changes: